 Discovery Metals email alert service

-Discovery Metals’ shareholders are encouraged to sign up to the Discovery Metals Email Alert Service.
+Discovery Metals’ shareholders and potential investors are encouraged to sign up to the Discovery Metals Email Alert Service.
 Please click here to sign up for the Email Alert Service.

 Discovery Metals shareholders are encouraged to attend the Company’s Annual General Meeting (AGM).
 Shareholders can view the Managing Director’s AGM presentation on the Company’s website.
 Shareholders are given the opportunity to ask questions at the AGM.
 The external auditor attends the AGM and is available to answer questions in relation to the conduct of the audit.